colehanan1/FlyBehaviorScoring/README.md

 | ``rise_speed`` | Initial slope of extension at odor onset: ``(mean extension in the first second of odor − r_before_mean) / 1 s`` expressed as percentage per second. | Measures how quickly the response ramps.
 Fast rises are characteristic of true stimulus-driven reactions. |

 The geometry loader populates these columns automatically whenever the labels table supplies ``odor_on_idx`` and ``odor_off_idx`` values alongside the raw proboscis coordinates.
 The enrichment runs during ``load_geom_frames`` and all CLI entry points that consume geometry inputs, so downstream scripts and notebooks receive consistent epoch flags and responder summaries without additional preprocessing.
+If the odor timing columns are absent, the loader still succeeds and emits the responder summary columns, but their values fall back to ``NaN`` and the ``rise_speed`` metric remains undefined for those trials.
+Supplying the odor indices is therefore strongly recommended whenever the experiment design makes them available.

 #### Build per-trial feature tables for supervised learning